 2.1.2 Manufactured tobacco products, adjusted for imports and exports

-Data on manufactured tobacco products are of limited usefulness in estimating consumption as they include tobacco products produced for export and do not include tobacco products imported into Australia.
+Data on tobacco products manufactured in Australia are of limited usefulness in estimating consumption as they include tobacco products produced for export and do not include tobacco products imported into Australia.

 In February 2003 the Tobacco Free Initiative of the World Health Organization (WHO) released a discussion paper on trends in cigarette use that did include estimates of such exports and imports.
-The analysis covered several dozen countries including Australia for the years 1970 to 2000.
-4 These estimates were based on data from a combination of official trade statistics and data collected by research agencies in surveys of tobacco companies.
-The Australian data on numbers of cigarettes produced came from the United States Department of Agriculture from 1970 to 1989, and then from (private sector) market research agency, ERC Statistics International Plc.
-5 Data on quantities of cigarettes imported and exported came from databases compiled by the United Nations.
-6, 7 Estimates for Australia are included in Table 2.1.2.
+The analysis covered several dozen countries including Australia for the years 1970 to 2000.4 These estimates were based on data from a combination of official trade statistics and data collected by research agencies in surveys of tobacco companies.
+The Australian data on numbers of cigarettes produced came from the United States Department of Agriculture from 1970 to 1989, and then from (private sector) market research agency, ERC Statistics International Plc.5 Estimates for tobacco products other than cigarettes were not included in this analysis.
+As can be seen in Section 2.2, smoking tobacco made up 14% of the total weight of tobacco excised in 1970 and about 5% in 2000 and about 11% in 2010.
+Data on quantities of cigarettes imported and exported came from databases compiled by the United Nations.6,7 Estimates for Australia are included in Table 2.1.1.
+Note that the World Health Organization analysis estimates numbers of cigarettes imported and exported based on the total weight of product, assuming that an average cigarette weighed 1 gram.
+The actual weight of cigarettes imported into Australia is in fact considerably lower, with 99% of cigarettes imported in the 1990s weighing less than 0.8 grams (see Table 2.4, p10 AIHW Drugs in Australia).8

 Using this mix of the available data sets, it would seem that the total number of cigarettes consumed in Australia peaked in 1981, increased slightly over the early 1990s and declined by about one-third between 1990 and 2000 and then increased slightly over the 2000s.